 If you do your homework before scheduling your car for service, you can be sure that you’re getting the right service at a good value.
 Start with these 10 tips to save money on auto maintenance:

-- Know the cost: Websites like AutoMD.com and DriverSide.com provide price estimates for auto repairs, so you’ll know the fair price for an oil and filter change, brake pads replacement, wheel alignment or other common services.
+Websites like DriverSide.com provide price estimates for auto repairs, so you’ll know the fair price for an oil and filter change, brake pads replacement, wheel alignment or other common services.

-- Don’t be afraid to dispute: Before you pay for service, check your bill closely.
-If the final cost is higher than the estimate, or if repair prices are much steeper than the average costs on AutoMD.com and DriverSide.com, don’t be afraid to dispute the charges.
+Before you pay for service, check your bill closely.
+If the final cost is higher than the estimate, or if repair prices are much steeper than the average costs, don’t be afraid to dispute the charges.